gerald1248/timeline/README.md

 "endTo": [1, 2]
 ```
 This configuration draws two arrows starting at the end of the current task, one pointing to the next task and another to the task after that.

+The `recur` property sets up a recurring task: a fortnightly visit to a haunted house, for example, can be shown by setting `recur` to the string "14".

 Running `timeline`
 ------------------